GooTechnologies/learn/tutorials/create/getting-started-video/index.md

   Your browser does not support the video tag.
 </video>

 The above video shows you how to go from the dashboard in Create to a normal mapped and shiny rotating sphere, which is published to the Goo cloud.
 The used texture resources are provided below.
+Right click and choose "Save image as..." to save the image to disk.

 <img src="chesterfield-color.png" style="width:200px; height: 200px">
 <img src="chesterfield-normal.png" style="width:200px; height: 200px">